Lexington Winter Invitational

 Also bear in mind that my perspective is that of a social studies teacher with a MA in Middle Eastern history and a liberal arts education who is at least tolerably familiar with the literature often referenced in these rounds.
+(If sometimes only in a 'book review' kind of way.)
 But I also default in my personal politics to feeling that a bird in hand is better than exposing the oppression of the bush.

 if simply invited or encouraged to think about the implications of your position, or to take individual action to do so, that is a wild card that may lead to a vote in your favor- or may not.
 I feel obligated to use my personal knowledge in such rounds.
 YOU are encouraged to discuss the efficacy of rhetorical movements and strategies in such cases.

 Honestly, I am more than a little uncomfortable with debaters from privileged backgrounds running race-based nihilist or pessimist arguments of which they have no historical part.
 Granted, this is partly because I believe that it is in the economic self-interest of entrenched powers to propagate nihilist views.
 If you choose to do so, you can win my ballot, but you will have to prove it won't result in some tangible benefit to people of privilege.

 Offensive debaters, such as those who actively call for genocide will be dropped with minimal speaker points.
 The same is true for those who are blatantly racist, sexist, homophobic, etc.

 I default to skepticism being in the same category when used as a response to 'X is morally bad' types of arguments.

 By minimal speaker points, I mean 'one point' (.1 if the tournament allows tenths of a point) and my going to the physical tabroom to insist they manually override any minimum in place in the settings.